nalmadi/nalmadi.github.io/_posts/2024-05-23-student-interview-Youssif.md

 This post is part of a spotlight series highlighting the work of exceptional students and alumni.
 The series aims to facilitate knowledge sharing on topics such as internships, jobs, entrepreneurship, and graduate school.

-Today, I have the pleasure of talking to Youssif Mostafa '26 about Mawjam, an entrepreneurial project that he started with Wyatt Tune '26.
+Today, I have the pleasure of talking to Youssif Mostafa '26 about Mawjam, an award winning entrepreneurial project that was started by Youssif Mostafa '26 and Wyatt Tune '26.

 Naser: Can you give us a brief overview of your startup?
 And what inspired you to start this project?